WeirdConstructor/WLambda/doc/wlambda_reference.md

 ### <a name="129-http-client"></a>12.9 - HTTP Client

-WLambda offers an optional integrated HTTP client by enabling the `reqwest` feature at compile time.
+WLambda offers an optional integrated HTTP client by enabling the `reqwest` or `http` feature at compile time.
 With this you can create a new client using `std:http:client:new` and make HTTP requests using `std:http:get`, `std:http:post` and `std:http:request`.
 Also support for basic authentication and token based bearer authentication is there.